-Solar Panels Michigan: Costs, Savings & Payback
+Solar Panels Michigan — Costs, Savings & Payback

 The Real Cost of Waiting for Solar Panels in Michigan

-DTE Energy, Consumers Energy raised rates by up to 9% in the past year (a 3–5% per year trend over the past decade).
+DTE Energy, Consumers Energy raised rates by up to 9% in the past year — a 3–5% per year trend over the past decade.
 At Michigan's current $0.2055/kWh and 4.08 peak sun hours daily, solar panels in Michigan typically generate $1,522 – $3,063 in annual savings, and that number grows as rates climb.

 To give you a reliable picture, these estimates are built on strictly conservative assumptions: no expired incentives, includes ~4%/yr electricity rate increases (EIA historical avg), Full Retail NEM (1:1) — every exported kWh credited at full rate.
 While other sites inflate their numbers to close a sale, we show reality — so the savings you see here are savings you can actually count on.

-Get My Exact Savings →Michigan Solar Data at a Glance
+Michigan Solar Data at a Glance

 Michigan offers a strong case for residential solar in 2026.
 Above-average electricity rates of $0.2055/kWh combined with 4.08 daily sun hours deliver payback in ~15 years.
 Utility rates have risen 3–5% annually — every year without solar panels in Michigan adds to that avoidable cost.

-Why Solar Makes Financial Sense in Michigan
+Why Solar Panels in Michigan Make Financial Sense

 - Above-average electricity rate of $0.2055/kWh — higher than the national average of $0.1805/kWh, accelerating payback for solar panels Michigan